01 of 07

 Online design firms have been popping up more rapidly than millennial pink items on our Instagram feeds.
 From Havenly to Modsy, these firms make traditionally high priced, exclusive services available to a wider audience and for a more approachable price point.

 With so many online design services to choose from (and new ones popping up daily), how do clients figure out which company will best suit their needs?
 Each company has its own design process, available services and aesthetic strengths.
-Here, we explore the creative world of online design by comparing a few companies and what they offer.Continue to 2 of 7 below.
+Explore the creative world of online design by comparing a few companies and what they offer.Continue to 2 of 7 below.

 02 of 07